Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 - Virginia Tech has two wins against the spread in seven games this year.

-- The Hokies have been underdogs by 4 points or more two times this season and covered the spread once.
+- The Hokies have been underdogs by 4.5 points or more two times this year and covered the spread once.

-- Virginia Tech's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- Virginia Tech's games this year have hit the over on two of seven set point totals (28.6%).

 - Virginia Tech is 1-2 against the spread and 1-2 overall when the team records more than 28.9 points.